saicharankarasala/Portfolio/README.md

 *   **Customize Tailwind Styles**:
     *   Tailwind CSS is used for all styling.
 You can customize the theme (colors, fonts, spacing, etc.) by editing `tailwind.config.js`.
     *   Modify existing utility classes in your JSX files (`.text-xl`, `.mb-4`, etc.) or add new custom CSS in `src/index.css` using Tailwind's `@apply` directive if needed.
+*   **Edit Blog Sections & TOC:**
+    *   To add or update blog sections, edit the relevant components in `src/` and update the TOC/sidebar for new anchor links.

 ---